 Our Call to Action campaign urges UK governments to take four key steps to enable mothers to breastfeed for as long as they wish and to protect all babies from commercial interests.
 The following outlines Step 4: why work to improve breastfeeding rates must include strengthening the law that protects babies from harmful commercial interests.
-Add your voice to the campaign.

 Call to Action Step 4: Protect babies from harmful commercial interestsDownload